 I’ve written about the finest films of Hammer studios before, but never have I looked inward to find the young man that first really became aware of the opposite sex by watching Ingrid Pitt rise from a tub (Vampire Lovers, 1970), or Martine Beswick gaze into the mirror at her exposed female form (Doctor Jekyll and Sister Hyde, 1971).
 And when I try to picture that boy attempting to make sense of what he was seeing as his body and mind matured, I have to laugh: what a strange way to first really become aware of the opposite sex?

 Susan Denberg, too, is given plenty of screen time in 1967’s Frankenstein Created Woman to wreak havoc.
-She kills those responsible for injustices inflicted upon Hans, the man whose soul now inhabits her body — courtesy of Victor Frankenstein (again, played by Peter Cushing!).
+She kills those responsible for injustices inflicted upon Hans, the man whose soul now inhabits her body — courtesy of Victor Frankenstein (again, played by, who else?, Peter Cushing!).
 Sure, it’s a man’s spirit in a woman’s body — suggesting that only a man could have the murderous inclination necessary to seek revenge — but the message is nonetheless clear: death can come from a beautiful woman.
 Ingrid Pitt as Marcilla (Carmilla) with fangs bared in Vampire Lovers.
 Yutte Stensgaard covered in a victim’s blood in Lust for a Vampire (1971).
 Martine Beswick, stronger as Sister Hyde than her male counterpart, the doctor, could ever hope to be.
 Valerie Leon, fighting, then embracing, then fighting again, possession by a malevolent Egyptian lifeforce in the underrated and often overlooked Blood from the Mummy’s Tomb (1971).
 These were strong women.
 Strong in the sense of dangerous, yes.
 But also capable of fighting back.